GowrishankarSMenon/RocketSimulationUsingUnity/README.md

 ## Notes
 - Follow the video guide in the Google Drive link for a step-by-step tutorial.
 - This simulation is set to end episodes on critical violations or successful completion of loops.
+- Excuse my unprofessional approach to the video, i din't have time to install the video recording softwares (used game bar and parents) :)(
+- This model takes 7-8 hrs to finish training in the video provided it's only in training for 15 min, please consider training more to achive better results :)